 The Lancashire Lantern website refers to the bottle as ‘Parbold Beacon’ and the hill is surely a candidate for a beacon site.
 The nearby Ashurst Beacon is clearly visible from it.
 An old photograph, which shows the bottle seemingly sitting on a larger plinth is on the Wigan World website (see by clicking here.)

 After the bill was passed the working classes still had no right to vote and no say in who was elected.
 The failure of the bill to be inclusive was a further spur for the Chartists, who in 1838 drew up their own charter, that would make parliamentary elections much fairer.
 They wanted the right for all adults to vote, MPs to be paid (so not just the rich could stand for office) and secret ballots so people couldn’t be intimidated into voting against their interests.
+For more on the Chartists and their huge rally on Kersal Moor see our page here.
 It would be very many years before all these reasonable demands were to be met.
 It was not until 1928 that all women finally gained the right to vote.
 The Parbold Bottle was restored to its present state in 1958.

 Access and Parking

 To see the Parbold Bottle today, park at the viewpoint on the summit of Parbold Hill.
 This is a long layby on the A5209 road.
 From here you can see across the coastal plain to the Welsh hills in the distance.
 Keeping the road on your right, walk five minutes down hill until you come to a wooden gate on your left.
 Head along the track to find the Parbold Bottle at the end, with more stunning views across the Douglas Valley.